iceberg12/Udacity_selfDrivingCarP3/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![alt text][image6]  |  ![alt text][image5] | ![alt text][image7]

-For example, to get a strong left steering image, I looked for a good left steering image (steering angle < -0.1) and paired its corresponding right camera image with (existing steering - 0.25).
+For example, to get a strong left steering image, I looked for a good left steering image where angle < -0.1 and paired its corresponding right camera image with steering = (existing angle - 0.25).
 The result is a stronger left steering moment.

 Distribution of steering angles before